WhatsApp co-founder sees challenges in U.S. and other markets

 Acton noted what he saw as WhatsApp’s value, saying he believed it would send 1 billion new users to the social network, even as WhatsApp services remain apart from Facebook’s.

-He described the relationship between the two companies as “separate but equal,” saying co-mingling the services could create “risk and peril.”
+He described the relationship between the two companies as “separate but equal,” saying co-mingling the services would create “risk and peril.”

 “We don’t look at it from the experience of, ‘We’re going to get swallowed by the Borg,’” he said, referring to a group in the show “Star Trek” who assimilate other species.